decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ## Abstract

-The JWT VC Presentation Profile defines a standardized way to exchange Verifiable Credentials between Wallets and Verifiers to enable interoperable prsentation.

-to enable the interoperable presentation of Verifiable Credentials between Wallets and Verifiers.

-The JWT VC Presentation Profile defines a standardized way to exchange Verifiable Credentials between Wallets and Verifiers.
+The JWT VC Presentation Profile defines a standardized way to interoperably exchange [[ref:Verifiable Credentials]] (VCs) between digital [[ref: Wallets]] and credential [[ref: Verifiers]].

-The JWT VC Presentation Profile defines a set of specifications to enable the interoperable presentation of Verifiable Credentials between Wallets and Verifiers/RPs.

-As a profile, this document is not a specification but rather a collection of specficiations with all optionality removed.
-This enables verifiers and wallets to implement a small set of standards, did methods, etc. while at the same time ensuring interoperability.
+This document is **specification profile** not a specification.
+It is a collection of pre-existing specficiations with all but required optionality stripped from them with the purpose of ensuring interoperability.

-Currently, there are many published specifications for exchanging VCs between digital wallets (holders) and verifiers.
-The wallet and verifier providers have to choose which standards to operate under and hope that the external parties they wish to exchange VCs with support those same standards.

-A downside to developing specifications in such a collaborative way is that they tend to be very broad, flexible, and un-opinionated.
+Currently, there are many published specifications for exchanging VCs between [[ref:Wallets]] and [[ref:Verifiers]].
+The Wallet and Verifier providers have to choose which standards to operate under and hope that the external parties they wish to exchange VCs with support those same standards.
+Specifications tend to be very broad, flexible, and un-opinionated.
 This is an advantage when building use cases and providing optionality to the implementers.
 But, in the case of exchanging VCs, it can cause misalignment.
-The more optionality in the specification, the more complex and expensive it becomes to deliver code, maintain a solution, and happily verify a VC.
+The more optionality in the specification, the more complex and expensive it becomes to deliver code, maintain a solution, and verify a VC.
+All of this complexity decreases the liklihood of successful interop.

+The JWT VC Presentation Profile, once adopted by providers, enables the seamless verification of VCs.
+It is based on [[ref: OpenID4VP]] which leverages the existing infrastructure and security of [[ref: Open ID Connect (OIDC)]] and OAuth 2.0 and reduces implementation cost for existing OIDC Relying Parties to become VC verifiers.
+The profile relies on [[ref: Presentation Exchange]] for the presentation of VCs, [[ref:Well Known DIDs]] for trust establishment, and [[ref:Status List 2021]] for revocation of VCs.

 ### Audience